ashamhusain1/se-sose20-exercise-1-tcod/README.md

 ![Travis debugging](resources/images/debug.png)

 <a name="updates"></a>
-### Updating the Exercise Repository
+### Updating the Exercise starter code ( <-- IMPORTANT)
-The raytracer starter code may be updated after it has been released ( i.e., for bug fixes, clarification, comments, hints, etc.).
+The exercise starter code may be updated after it has been released ( i.e., for bug fixes, clarification, comments, hints, etc.).

-In this particular case, it is necessary to merge the latest starter code update to ensure you have the current raytracer starter code,
+In this particular case, it is necessary to merge the latest starter code update to ensure you have the current exercise starter code,

-To do this, simply add the raytracer repository as a remote:
+To do this, simply add the exercise repository as a remote:

 ```
-git remote add upstream https://github.com/mmbuw-courses/se-ws19-raytracer-$NUMBER.git
+git remote add upstream git@github.com:mmbuw-courses/se-sose20-exercise-$NUMBER.git
 ```
 Where $NUMBER corresponds to the Exercise number.
 E.g.,

 for Exercise 1:
 ```
-git remote add upstream git@github.com:mmbuw-courses/se-sose20-raytracer-1.git
+git remote add upstream git@github.com:mmbuw-courses/se-sose20-exercise-1.git
 ```
 for Exercise 2:
 ```
-git remote add upstream git@github.com:mmbuw-courses/se-sose20-raytracer-2.git
+git remote add upstream git@github.com:mmbuw-courses/se-sose20-exercise-2.git
 ```
-**P.S., this need only be done once per raytracer repository!**
+**P.S., this need only be done once per exercise repository!**

 Once done, update